steincastillo/Pi_surveillance/README.md

 While running pi_surveillance from a terminal, you can use use the following commands:
 `b`: Display the brightness level of the current video feed
 `c`: Capture current video feed to a still image
-`e`: Display Sense Hat environment sensors information
+`e`: Display Sense Hat environment sensors information and weather report
 `h`: Display terminal commands help
 `q`: Terminate the program